 \subsubsection{Rectification on the size of test sample for large data}

-Since we label test samples using the nearest neighbor principle, it could be a bottleneck for our algorithm when applied on very large-scale data (instances $\approx 10^6-10^7$). {\hl We consider the size of sampled dataset as $n$ in \Cref{cor:size}.
-Similarly, $K$ also can be a bottleneck for the system.
-We use the number of clusters present in the prototype for computing $\alpha$.
-However, the value of $K$ for initial prototype will be very high.
-Because, we use small $MinPts$ which creates a very large number of groups.
-Hence, We fix $K$ to a reasonably high value.}
+Since the test samples are labeled using the nearest neighbor principle, it could be a bottleneck for our algorithm when applied on very large-scale data (instances $>> 10^5$). { The size of sampled dataset is considered as $n^{\prime}$ in \Cref{cor:size}.
+Similarly, $k$ also can be a bottleneck for the system.
+The number of clusters present in the prototype can be for computing $\alpha$.
+However, the value of $k$ for initial prototype will be very high.
+Because, small $MinPts$ is used which creates a very large number of groups.
+Hence, $k$ is fixed to a reasonably high value.}